rednafi/rednafi.com/content/go/strategy_pattern.md

 We're defining each formatting strategy as a function and casting it to the `OutputFunc` so that it satisfies the `Formatter` interface.
 Then we just pass the message and the strategy instance to the `Display` function as before.
-Notice how your data and strategies are decoupled in this case; one has no knowledge of the existence of the other.
+Notice how your data and strategies are also decoupled in this case; one has no knowledge of the existence of the other.

 And voila, you're done!